opendaylight/docs/docs/release-notes/upgrade-process.rst

 Before performing platform upgrade, do the following to bump the odlparent versions (for example, `bump-odl-version <https://github.com/skitt/odl-tools/blob/master/bump-odl-version>`_):

-1. Update the odlparent version from 5.0.2 to 6.0.3.
-There should not be any reference to **org.opendaylight.odlparent**, except for other 6.0.3.
-This includes custom feature.xml templates (src/main/feature/feature.xml), the version range there should be "[6,7)" instead of "[5,6)", "[5.0.2,6)" or any other variation.
+1. Update the odlparent version from 6.0.4 to 7.0.1.
+There should not be any reference to **org.opendaylight.odlparent**, except for other 7.0.1.
+This includes custom feature.xml templates (src/main/feature/feature.xml), the version range there should be "[7,8)" instead of "[6,7)", "[5.0.2,6)" or any other variation.

  .. code-block:: none

-  bump-odl-version odlparent 5.0.2 6.0.3
+  bump-odl-version odlparent 6.0.4 7.0.1

-2. Update the direct yangtools version references from 3.0.5 to 4.0.3, There should not be any reference to **org.opendaylight.yangtools**, except for 4.0.2.
-This includes custom feature.xml templates (src/main/feature/feature.xml), the version range there should be "[4,5)" instead of "[3,4)".
+2. Update the direct yangtools version references from 4.0.6 to 5.0.1, There should not be any reference to **org.opendaylight.yangtools**, except for 5.0.1.
+This includes custom feature.xml templates (src/main/feature/feature.xml), the version range there should be "[5,6)" instead of "[4,5)".

-3. Update the MDSAL version from 4.0.6 to 5.0.6.
-There should not be any reference to **org.opendaylight.mdsal**, except for 5.0.6.
+3. Update the MD-SAL version from 5.0.9 to 6.0.0.
+There should not be any reference to **org.opendaylight.mdsal**, except for 6.0.0.

  .. code-block:: none

-  rpl -R 0.14.0-SNAPSHOT 3.0.0
+  rpl -R 5.0.9 6.0.0

-or
+4. Update the Controller version from 1.11.0 to 2.0.0.
+There should not be any reference to **org.opendaylight.controller**, except for 2.0.0.

  .. code-block:: none

-  rpl -R 2.6.0-SNAPSHOT 3.0.0
+  rpl -R 1.11.0 2.0.0

 Install Dependent Projects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Before performing platform upgrade, users must also install any dependent project.
-To locally install a dependent project, pull and install the respective `magnesium-mri <https://git.opendaylight.org/gerrit/#/q/topic:magnesium-mri>`_ changes for any dependent project.
-At the minimum, pull and install *controller*.
+To locally install a dependent project, pull and install the respective `magnesium-mri <https://git.opendaylight.org/gerrit/#/q/topic:aluminium-mri>`_ changes for any dependent project.

 Perform the following steps to save time when locally installing any dependent project: